Herbalists use plants and natural products to create medicinal remedies.

 Continuing Education Information

-Some students who complete associate degree programs in herbalism may be eligible to apply for membership in the AHG; however, it may be necessary to complete a bachelor's or master's degree program in herbal sciences to meet AHG's clinical practice and laboratory experience requirements.
+Some students who complete associate degree programs in herbalism may be eligible to apply for membership in the American Herbalist Guild (AHG); however, it may be necessary to complete a bachelor's or master's degree program in herbal sciences to meet AHG's clinical practice and laboratory experience requirements.
 In addition to at least four years of combined academic and hands-on training, AHG membership requires in-depth knowledge of 150 plants, human physiology and life sciences.

 The AHG encourages herbalists to pursue continuing education throughout their careers.
 Herbalists who wish to become licensed patient-care professionals will need to pursue a degree in a related medical field.
 Many alternative medical practitioners earn degrees and become licensed as naturopaths, nurses, osteopaths and chiropractors.